RyanThomasTech/CourseraTidyingTheData/README.md

 I chose to extract all data that involved a mean or standard deviation in any way, not just the ones that said mean() and std(), this means that the MeanFreq() lot is included in my set.
 I did this because I felt like the experiments intended for those to be considered "means," so it did not make sense to exclude them due to a minor typography choice.
 The exception to this philosophy was that I made sure not to include the angle() set despite them including Means, because they took means as arguments rather than presenting the means themselves.

 ### On Variable Names:
-I used the variable names that the researchers themselves used.
+I used the variable names that the researchers themselves used, with some tweaking for readability.
 They seemed appropriately descriptive to me, after reading through the researchers' ReadMe file.
 I put some thought into making my own, but after trying a few out I realized that I wasn't adding any clarity, only adding verbosity by doing so.

 ### Closing Thoughts:
 The data.table package is EXTREMELY powerful.
 I spent 2 hours trying to brute force my way through a solution that took about 5 minutes of effort after doing some research into data.table